Theology

 THEO 2750 Christian Spirituality — 4 credits

-This course is an introduction to the Christian spiritual tradition, relying on the study of selected major primary sources.
-Descriptions of the movements of the inner life of believers will be critiqued in the light of contemporary spiritualities.
+This course is an introduction to global spiritual expressions, relying on the study of selected primary sources and lived experiences.
+We explore the movements of people’s inner lives in the light of ancestral and contemporary spiritualities.

 THEO 2850 Social Justice: A Theological Perspective — 4 credits